gdelazzari/gdelazzari.github.io/_posts/2017-06-04-emails-mess.md

 The final touch was to create a main menu (the one in the first picture) and to make a little configuration wizard to ask the user (just the first time) its login details.
+I also added a feature that labels the emails that the classifier is uncertain about with an "*Uncertain*" label, so they end up in a separate folder of your mailbox and you can manually check them if you want.

+Overall, the result is quite pleasing in my opinion.
+I'm really satisfied, and it was also a lot of fun creating this tool.
+And, obviously, my inbox is now much
+cleaner: in fact over a total of ~1750 unread emails just ~250 were kept.

 I hope this was interesting and you learned something from this (pretty long) post.
-You can checkout the final code on my GitHub, I'll upload it soon.
+You can checkout the final code on GitHub [here](https://github.com/gdelazzari/MailCruncher), where you'll also find the instructions on how to run it.